 Strategy E.1.
-Improve performance of community buildings and sites.
+Improve performance of new construction.

 E.1.1.
 Streamlined permitting.
 Develop a program to streamline permitting processes for single-family residential green building projects, to incentivize more green building.
 Evaluate impact and opportunities for expanding the program.